 “The College of Agriculture and Life Sciences and Cornell University reserve the right to determine, in their sole discretion, whether course credit earned at other schools, either secondary or post-secondary, meet the College’s and the University’s academic standards and will, therefore, be eligible to be applied toward Cornell degree requirements.”
 Continue reading on the Cornell website

-Is it better to do dual enrollment or AP classes?
+Is dual enrollment better than AP classes?